TUW-GEO/poets/docs/introduction.rst

 180 and latitudes from -90 to 90, with the left upper pixel at -180, 90 and the right lower pixel at 180,-90.

-Input files MUST NOT be compressed, support of compressed files will be enabled in future versions

 Installation
 ============